lyoganathan/lyoganathan.github.io/_posts/2021-09-03-Hypothesis-Testing.md

 ## 3    Gentoo         119
 {% endhighlight %}

 ### Adelie vs Chinstrap

 Let's test the difference between body mass of Adelie and Chinstrap using regression and compare the result to a t-test.
+This will tell us if the observed difference is statistically significant or not.
 First let's look at the difference in means between groups:

 {% highlight r %}